 After determining which metrics to include in your dashboard, the next step is planning out what you want your dashboard to look like.

-Gauges and bullet charts can be used in PM dashboards to track your team’s progress towards hitting a target.
+Gauges and bullet charts are popular in PM dashboards to track your team’s progress towards hitting a target.
 They can also be used to show how much time and money you are spending alongside your projected numbers.
 There’s no need to limit yourself to these specific chart types, however.
 There are plenty of options, and it may be worth experimenting with a couple of different chart types before making the commitment.

 It’s important to choose your dashboard color palette wisely.
 While it’s easy to get distracted by all of the different options, the most important part of the dashboard is the data, so make sure people can actually read it!
 Make sure that the colors you use emphasize the important metrics that you want to jump out to our office.
 We recommend that you stay away from bright colors, like lime green, neon yellow, and hot pink, as natural colors are a bit more eyeball friendly.
 When in doubt, try a free color palette tool like Adobe Color, and try to stick to five colors or less.